MisterEmm/RabbitPi/README.md

 rabbit.py

 This is the main script that reads out the notifications, takes pictures and uploads them to Twitter.
-It includes elements from the below
+It includes elements from:

 Tweeting Babbage - (selfie function) https://www.raspberrypi.org/learning/tweeting-babbage/